Student-centric advice and objective recommendations

 Should students join extracurriculars just to impress colleges?

 Remember, extracurricular activities do not exist for the sole purpose of standing out on college applications.
 Sure, during an admissions interview it’s valuable to be able to talk about how you joined your high school’s robotics club and tripled its membership during your time as president.
-But extracurriculars are also a crucial part of becoming a well-rounded young adult.
+Keep in mind that extracurriculars are also a crucial part of becoming a well-rounded young adult.

 There’s a lot of pressure on high school students to be at the top of their game.
 That is why it’s important for extracurricular activities to be a joy instead of an obligation.
-Just remember to follow your passions, and the rest tends to fall into place.
+Just be sure to follow your passions, and the rest tends to fall into place.